 The following text and poem are from the short book Calvin White wrote and self-published for his family and friends in 2015.
-A large version of the poem can be seen in my Gallery in the Orchards Centre, Dartford.
-Limited copies on A4 sheets are available free of charge.
+A large version of the poem was displayed in my Gallery in the Orchards Centre, Dartford.
+Limited copies on A4 sheets were available free of charge.

 11AM Sunday 3rd September 1939, the Start of the Second World War

 My name is Calvin White.
 I am five years old.
 It is a bright sunny day in Camberwell, South East London, where I was born.
 But at about 11.30AM, large spots of rain started to fall.
 Mum said they were tears from Heaven.

 One week after the declaration of war, two coach loads of children, some with their mothers, were evacuated from our school in Camberwell to Wootton Bassett in Wiltshire.
 If you were aged five years or over, you were sent on your own, or with older brothers or sisters.
 If you had a sibling under five, your mother was evacuated with you, so as my sister Maureen was only three, our mother came with us.
 When we arrived in Wootton Bassett, there was a great deal of confusion, as due to a mix up with paperwork the authorities were only expecting about half the number of evacuees that actually arrived.
 Half were placed with the volunteers that had said they would be willing to board evacuees.
 These people were paid ten shillings a week for children, and I think double that for mothers.
 The average wage for workers in 1939 was between two and three pounds per week.

 The local council and the WRVS (Womens Royal Voluntary Service) tried their best to get the remaining evacuees housed, but only about half were placed.
 It was more difficult to get accommodated if the mother was with their children, perhaps due to lack of room, or maybe the woman of the house didn’t want another woman in her house and sharing the kitchen.